suncoast-devs/handbook/lessons/css-intro/simple-selectors.md

 <CodePen>

-_"simple" selectors_ directly match one or more elements of a document, based on the type of element, `class`, or `id`.
+_"simple" selectors_ directly match one or more elements of a document based on the type of element, `class`, or `id`.

 Consider this HTML and CSS.